emilesilvis/getting_and_cleaning_data_course_project/README.md

 In addition, the student was also required to:

-- Create a code book describing the variables and transformations that produced the variables in the tidy date aset.
+- Create a code book describing the variables and transformations that produced the variables in the tidy dataset.
-- Create a README document describing how everything fits together (this document)
+- Create a README document describing how everything fits together (this document).

 ## About the raw data
 The raw dataset consists of data collected in a study using the accelerometers of Samsung Galaxy S smartphones.
 A full description of the study is available [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 The raw data is available for download [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
 The main components of the raw dataset were (see code_book.MD for more information):